pragma-/Plang/README.md

 print | `expr`, `end` = `"\n"` | Prints expression `expr` to standard output.
 The optional `end` parameter defaults to `"\n"`. type | `expr` | Returns the type of an expression, as a string.

-### Scoping
+### Statements and StatementGroups
-Functions and variables are lexically scoped.
-A statement group introduces a new lexical scope.
-There is some consideration about allowing a way to write to the enclosing scope's identifiers.  `global` and `nonlocal` are potential keywords.
+    Statement      ::=  StatementGroup
+                      | VariableDeclaration
+                      | FunctionDefinition
+                      | Expression Terminator
+                      | Terminator
+    StatementGroup ::=  "{" Statement+ "}"
+    Terminator     ::=  ";"

+A statement is a single instruction.
+A statement group is multiple statements enclosed in curly-braces.

+In Plang, statements and statement groups have values.
+The value of a statement is the value of its expression.
+The value of a statement group is the value of the final statement in the group.

-### if/then/else statement
+#### if/then/else
     IfStatement ::= "if" Statement "then" Statement ("else" Statement)?

 The `if` statement expects a condition expression followed by the `then` keyword and then